aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/dataapi/index.md

 <span class="image">![IAM Policies](1-iam-policies.png?raw=true)</span>

 In the new browser tab that opens up, toggle to the **JSON** interface tab.
 Ignore any message that may be displayed warning that the policy validation failed - we have not created a policy yet.
 Paste the policy listed below in the text editor, and substitute the ==[SecretARN]== placeholder with the ARN of the secret you created in the previous lab.
-Click **Review policy**.
+Click **Next: Tags**.

 ```
 {